ilgooz/handbook/employees/README.md

 - [Strategy](https://drive.google.com/drive/folders/1kZIioQuVRFYGMk7bKIrOPCYTEUU-6ZBj)
 - [Visual Identity](https://drive.google.com/drive/folders/1FzJrUKWBu3BfM2MzPZmPZy6iW7tlybsi)

-It is unlikely that you will have access to all these directories.
-If you think your work requires to be part of a certain directory please claim an access.
+You won't have access to all these directories.
+Please request access to additional directories on an as needed basis.

 ::: warning
-Do not create any directory inside this one.
-If you think one directory is missing, please let someone with the "MESG Foundation" access know about it and create the directory if needed.
+Do not create any new directories - Contact someone with "MESG Foundation" access to add additional directories
 :::

 #### Discord